ArcaneEngineer/ECS-tutorials/part5.md

 ### Result

 Since what we did was _almost_ pure refactoring, if we now run the code, the output does not differ (the only difference being that the simulation starts advanced by one tick) from parts [2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md), [3](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part3.md), and [4](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part4.md).
-While it looks the same, we have made _many_ improvements since part 2! (just compare part2.js to part5.js as proof)
+While it looks the same, we have made _many_ improvements since part 2!

 ![part2_tiny_tanks.png](https://ucarecdn.com/c204fb62-5e6d-43b5-afc4-87980adc47f1/)